ashishnagpal2498/tutorial-3-profile-reg/README.md

 - The code was used by studying about different options to pass information between pages in React.

-- I used the code because I wanted to display the information of user in the profile page which is submitted by user on
+- I used the code because I wanted to display the information of user in the profile page which is submitted by user on Profile Registration page.
+Since there is no backend yet, thus the information must be pass through navigation or stored on browser locally.

 - I used the navigate method to pass the ``firstName lastName and email`` of the user to profile page.